ShubhamApat7/Data-Science-Portfolio/content/projects/Individual-Identification-of-Mugger-Crocodile.md

 date = 2024-04-20
-tags = ["Deep Learning", "Computer Vision", "Research"] [cover]
+tags = ["Deep Learning", "Computer Vision", "Research"] [cover] image= "/images/mugger_cover.jpg"
 +++

 **Abstract**

 >Individual identification contributes significantly towards investigating behavioral mechanisms of animals and understanding underlying ecological principles.
 Most studies employ invasive procedures for individually identifying organisms.
 In recent times, computer-vision techniques have served as an alternative to invasive methods.
 However, these studies primarily rely on user input data collected from captivity or from individuals under partially restrained conditions.
 Challenges in collecting data from free-ranging individuals are higher when compared to captive populations.
 However, the former is a far more important priority for real-world applications.

 Individual Identification of mugger crocodile, is where my computer vision journey started.
 I was part of a deep learning research project under **Prof. Mehul Raval**, where we were provided a dataset of free-ranging muggger crocodiles collected using Unmanned Aerial Vehicle (UAV).
 The dataset contained total 160,000 images focusing on mugger's dorsal body.
 The data was collected from 160 individuals across 19 different locations along the western part of India.
+This was an extension to an already done [research](https://india.mongabay.com/2022/11/identifying-individual-mugger-crocodiles-using-drone-technology-to-minimise-conflicts/).

 <img src="/images/mugger.png" width=300>